Holographic duality for Ising CFT with boundary: Duality for the Ising BCFT

 \subsection{The full quantum partition function}

-So far we have argued that the AdS/BCFT calculations reproduce correctly the high and low temperature limit of the BCFT partition function $Z_{ab}(\delta)$.
-In order to reproduce the full partition functions, we have to sum over fluctuations around these semiclassical saddles arising from boundary gravitons.
-While it would be interesting to explicitly work out these fluctuations, we note that the general form of the partition function is fixed by the Virasoro symmetries of the problem.
-The form \eqref{eq:Zab_chi} is fixed by the underlying conformal invariance.
+So far we have argued that the AdS/BCFT calculations reproduce correctly the high and low temperature limits of the BCFT partition function $Z_{ab}(\delta)$.
+In order to reproduce the full partition function, we have to sum over fluctuations around these semiclassical saddles arising from boundary gravitons.
+That is, the full quantum mechanical partition function is a double sum over all classical saddles, and for each saddle the weight is obtained not just from the action of the classical saddle itself, but also from summing up the contribution from all boundary graviton fluctuations around it.
+In the limit of a large central charge, the action of the saddles itself is of order $c$, so the subdominant saddle is exponentially (in $c$) suppressed.
+At any given set of parameters, only the contributions from high and low temperatures matter.
+As we mentioned above, this gives rise to the sharp phase transitions familiar from holographic studies \cite{Fujita:2011fp}.
+Furthermore, the large central charge suppresses fluctuations including those from boundary gravitons.
+In our case, since $c=1/2$, we never get such a sharp transition.
+We should always sum over all saddles and include all fluctuations.
+While it would be interesting to explicitly work out the contribution of these fluctuations, we note that the general form of the partition function is fixed by the Virasoro symmetries of the problem -- \eqref{eq:Zab_chi} is fixed by the underlying conformal invariance.
 In particular, the full $a$ dependence has to appear via characters $\chi_h(q)$.
 The only dynamical information are the coefficients $n^h_{ab}$.
-Our low and high temperature calculations show that we reproduce the right structure and fix these coefficients (to be $0$ or $1$).
-The boundary gravitons then, by symmetry, will have to reproduce the full Ising partition function.
+We can fix these coefficients from our results obtained in the extremely high and low temperature limits, where the semiclassical analysis in terms of high- and low-temperature saddles applies.
+Our low and high temperature calculations show that we reproduce the right structure and fix these coefficients (to be $0$ or $1$) from the saddle point analysis alone.
+The sum over saddles together with the boundary gravitons then, by symmetry, will have to reproduce the full Ising partition function.
 We here emphasize that we always assume RS branes are free of 2d boundary gravitons (small diffeomorphisms), consistent with the non-fluctuating nature of branes as stated near the end of section \ref{sec:disk}.